 Senior Exhibitions Manager

-Experience the diversity of Canadian photographic practice and production from 1960 to 2000 in this exhibition organized by the Canadian Photography Institute of the National Gallery of Canada.
+Experience the diversity of Canadian photographic practice and production from 1960 to 2000 in this exhibition organized by the National Gallery of Canada.

 Raymonde April, Roy Arden, Robert Bourdeau, Ed Burtynsky, Lynne Cohen, Donigan Cumming, Charles Gagnon, General Idea, Rodney Graham, Angela Grauerholz, Fred Herzog, Arnaud Maggs, Ken Lum, John Massey, N.E.
 Thing Co., Jayce Salloum, Michael Snow, Serge Tousignant, Bill Vazan, Jeff Wall, Ian Wallace, and Jin-me Yoon.